Video Interviewing Tips For Recruiters and Candidates 2022

 In case you’re using a PC or tablet, ensure it’s completely charged before the interview.
 If your device drains battery fast or your area is subjected to frequent power outages, keep a power backup ready for emergencies.
 Power banks are good, but it’s even better to take the interview in an internet cafe with a power backup and a stable internet connection.

 3. Choose your device wisely

 Try not to use a cell phone for video interviews as any incoming call or notification may interrupt your session or block your screen space.
 If you’re using a tablet, plan out how to keep it stationary, or the screen might shake while you’re trying to hold it still.
 In this regard, a laptop or desktop could be your ideal bet.
-However, it should have good front camera resolution.
-Otherwise, consider buying a good quality webcam as an essential investment for your selection process.
+However, it should have a good front camera resolution.
+Otherwise, consider buying a good-quality webcam as an essential investment for your selection process.